Amin and Murad decided to create a

 The graph given

-in the example has a form:
+in the example is as follows:

-Run Dijkstra’s algorithm from
+Run Dijkstra’s algorithm

-Thus, the server
+Therefore, the server

-should be located in city 2, the distance from it to the guests is 5 + 0 + 8 =
+guests reside is 5 + 0 + 8 = 13.

-Declare an infinity.
+Declare a constant for infinity.

 #define INF 0x3F3F3F3F

-The structure edge stores information about the
+The edge structure will store information about an edge: the

 struct edge